-We provide, through our Brisbane clinic, acupuncture for stress related issues on a daily basis.
+We provide, through our Brisbane clinic, acupuncture for stress related issues on a daily basis, including anxiety and insomnia.

 Many of us are only too willing to burn the candle at both ends.